 Fruit is one of my favorite choices - especially on an empty or near-empty stomach which makes it easier to digest.

 Some good options include:

-- A banana or whatever fruit I have on hand with the exception of pears or plums - they can be too tough on the stomach for some
+- A banana or whatever fruit I have on hand with the exception of pears or plums - they can be tougher to digest.

 - Half an ezekial english muffin or toast with a little nut butter or ghee

 - A handful of cashews (lower in fiber than almonds - and easier on the stomach pre workout)

 - A That's It bar